 Fargus, Automated Publisher’s Pilot at ELPA SPACE

-Introduction: The Age of the Autonomous Newsroom
+Introduction: The Philosophy of the Infinite Race

 The digital news space moves at a massive speed.
 Standard editorial teams—navigating manual writing, editing, image sourcing, and manual web publishing systems—are often too slow to keep up with rapid search engines and feed recommendations.
 For platforms aiming to publish high-quality content on trending topics, traditional workflows create delays that make articles obsolete before they even reach readers.